 You can save an additional 5% on your groceries if you also have the Amazon Store Card (see below for more on that).
-And, if you live in a larger city, you can get your groceries delivered from Whole Foods in two hours at no extra charge as a Prime member.
+And, if you live in a larger city, you can get grocery delivery from Whole Foods in two hours at no extra charge as a Prime member.

-Amazon Fresh is a similar program, being rolled out in only a few select locations across the country, where you can additionally order perishables like produce, meat, and cheese to your order.
-It has a similar fee structure, but you only need to belong to the Pantry or Fresh program and won’t be charged a fee for each.
+Amazon Fresh is a similar program, rolling out in only a few select locations across the country.
+With it, you can add perishables like produce, meat, and cheese to your order.
+It has a similar fee structure, but you only need to belong to the Pantry or Fresh program.
+You won’t be charged a fee for each.

 Prime Now has a mobile app so you can order items including toys, household goods, and pantry staples to arrive in just two hours.
 This service has additional delivery fees and an optional (but highly recommended) gratuity for drivers, so you’ll want to do your research before opting for the convenience of two-hour delivery.

 Read or Listen to Audiobooks with Prime Reading

 If you download the Kindle app, as a Prime member, you’ll have access to hundreds of books and audiobooks at no additional charge.

 While the selection may seem limiting, if you’re not too picky about the books you’re willing to read, you can find gems from Ann Patchett, Chip Gaines (of Magnolia fame), Paulo Coehlo, J.K.
 Rowling, and Margaret Atwood.